of a Three Part Series

 But it's a very impressive structure.
 Built in the 1920s to access timber in the far north.
 The bridge structure is incredible is size and spans a

+bridge.
 It was later converted into a truck bridge, although exactly when, I'm not clear.
-Today it's heavily used as the area that was logged in the
+Today it's heavily used as the area that was logged in

-1920s, is being logged again.
+the 1920s, is being logged again.
 Log trucks regularly pass over this structure.
-It's height and single lane can make it somewhat intimidating to
+It's height and single lane can make it somewhat

 |A rare picture of the High Steel Bridge from